jaegertracing/documentation/README.md

 ## Publishing the site

-The site is published automatically by [Netlify](https://www.netlify.com/) whenever changes are merged to the `master` branch.
+The site is published automatically by [Netlify](https://www.netlify.com/) whenever changes are merged to the `main` branch.
 The site cannot be published in an ad-hoc way (e.g. through a `make` command or script in the repo).

 ## Contributing to the site